murchandamus/bips/bip-update-process.md

 ## Copyright

-This BIP is licensed under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.
+This BIP is licensed under the [BSD-2-Clause License](https://opensource.org/licenses/BSD-2-Clause).
+Some content was adapted from [BIP 2](BIP-0002.mediawiki) which was also licensed per BSD-2-Clause.

 ## Related Work